 This algebra-based course completes the sequence for a year-long physics course having an integrated laboratory.
 Continuing the approach used in its prerequisite course, one major emphasis of this course is to promote student development of thoughtful problem-solving strategies by explicitly identifying and consistently applying methods to obtain solutions while considering a broad variety of problems.
 Course topics include the thermal properties of matter, fluids, waves, optics, electricity and magnetism, and electromagnetic waves.
-(Prerequisite: A C or better in College Physics I (ex-Principles of Physics LSCI1370) or equivalent.)
+(Prerequisite: C or better in College Physics I or equivalent.)